About the Journal

 Mission

-- To facilitate drug design, delivery system and therapeutic development.
+- To advance drug design, delivery systems, and therapeutic innovations

 Vision

-- To cultivate effective scientific breakthroughs to enhance medical and pharmaceutical care.
+- To support scientific breakthroughs that enhance healthcare and pharmaceutical outcomes

-- To promote sustainable evidence-based pharmaceutical research in the future generation.
+- To promote sustainable, evidence-based pharmaceutical research for future generations